NomadHK/salt/README.md

 * /dev/sda2, ext4, whatever size minus swap, root
 * /dev/sda3, swap

 The host name is compiled into the kernel as "Geronimo".
 If you want to change it, edit line 63 in .config.
-Change the timezone at line 346 in build.
+Change the timezone at line 346 in the build script.
 You can check the timezone directory names in the LiveCD's /usr/share/zoneinfo.

 Run the script.

-The installation can be tripped by an unsuccessful download in the long wget command after line 9.
+The installation can be tripped by an unsuccessful download in the wget command at line 10.
 After this command is done (you see the terminal output moving again after a long pause during the downloading), a log file is placed in ~/Documents/wgetlog.
 Check it to see that 911 packages have been downloaded — if not, either because of bad connection or dead repository, stop the script and retry later.
 Also check to see that the directories linux-firmware and xf86-input-libinput are present in /mnt/sources and not empty when the script starts to compile stuff (terminal messages scrolling by furiously).

 The whole process takes about 7 hours to complete on my computer.
 Other than the base LFS programs (without Attr, Acl, Libcap, Grub, Libpipeline, Man-DB, Texinfo and any documentation), it also installs Sudo, ALSA, Dhcpcd, Wpa_supplicant, X, Wacom driver, Openbox, Gimp, Urxvt, Xfe, Xfw, Mplayer, Transmission-cli and Chrome.
 I've also included Wayland and Vulkan for study; if you don't want them, comment out lines 1532-1545 and remove the mention of wayland and vulkan at the end of line 1551.
 The programs are up-to-date (upstream) as of the first week of Oct 2016.
 They take up a little less than 1GB of disk space.
 Idle running uses less than 40MB of RAM; Chrome bumps it up to about 400MB.